KaGaSi/project/TransformVsf.md

 =====

-This program takes `.vsf` structure file and DL_MESO input file `FIELD` and transforms them into a different `.vsf` structure file.
-This file contains more information than `.vsf` making it better for visualisation using VMD software.
+This program takes `.vsf` structure file and DL_MESO input file `FIELD` and transforms them into a different `.vsf` structure file that is well suited for visualisation using VMD software.
+The output file contains name, mass and charge of every bead.
+In case of a bead in a molecule, it also contains its name and id.

-Name, mass and charge of every bead type is read from `species` lines in `FIELD`.
-The number of molecule types are read from `molecule` section.
-For each molecule type its name, the number of molecules of given type, the number of beads and bonds in the molecule type and the bonds themselves are read.

-Input structure file `.vsf` provides information about what bead is of which type.

-\todo Add possibility for bonds to be read from other file

 Required format of input .vsf structure file {#TransformVsf-Require}
 =====